datacommonsorg/docsite/custom_dc/troubleshooting.md

 ## NL queries not returning custom data

 If you have previously been able to get custom data in your natural-language query results, but this has suddenly stopped working, this is due to embeddings incompatibility issues between releases.
 To fix this, do the following:
-1. Delete the `datacommons` subdirectory from your output directory.
+1. Delete the `datacommons` subdirectory from your output directory, either locally or in your Google Cloud Storage bucket.
-1. Restart the services, and reload the data from the /admin page.
+1. Restart the data management container, as described in .

 ## Website display problems